michael-hartmann/caps/manual/index.rst

     0.02, 1e-06, 5e-05, 300, 351, -83.71300491448063

-The Casimir energy in the high-temperature limit for the Drude and the plasma difference differ by a factor of 2.
+The Casimir energy in the high-temperature limit for the Drude and the plasma model differ by a factor of 2.
 This is the reason why in this example the Casimir energy using the plasma model is considerably larger than using the Drude model.